printer130/notes/src/content/vulnerabilities/snmp.md

 Now, let's find that we have the Null Session, i.e Anonymous access on the target machine using the smbclient tool.

 smbclient is a client that can 'talk' to an SMB/CIFS server.
 It offers an interface similar to that of the ftp program.
 Operations include things like getting files from the server to the local machine, putting files from the local machine to the server, retrieving directory information from the server and so on.

-Step 7: Let's run the smbclient tool to find that we have anonymous access on the target machine.
+### Let's run the smbclient tool to find that we have anonymous access on the target machine.

 ```bash
 smbclient -L target_ip_local